curtbushko/hashicorp-demos/README.md

 ## To Use:

-1) In the Makefile, chang0e the values of HELM_CHART_DIR and CNI_DIR to point to your local repository with your CNI branch.
+1) In the Makefile, change the values of HELM_CHART_DIR and CNI_DIR to point to your local repository with your CNI branch.
-2) Replace `curtbushko` with the name of your Dockerhub repo.
+2) Change DOCKERHUB to match your dockerhub account
 3) `make all` will rebuild everything from scratch.
 4) There are make targets for each step of `make all` that you can use individually.